 3. Beige Everything

+Personally, this month’s trends are a mixed bag.
+I love the lines and interactivity of the beautifully connected examples.
+It shows that elements can cross and work together well.
 On the flip side, brutalism and beige just aren’t my style.
 But apparently, they appeal to a lot of people based on the number of projects using these styles.
 What do you think?
 I’d love to know how you feel about these trends.
 Let me know on Twitter.